z03h/ext-reactions/docs/source/index.rst

 Should be 100% compatible with normal discord.py commands.
 Tried to make reaction commands as similar as I could to base commands in discord.py.

-Only stuff that's been modified is here, everything else is the same and you should use `discord.py docs <https://discordpy.readthedocs.io/en/latest/index.html>`_ for anything that's not found here.
+Only stuff that's been modified is here, everything else is the same and you should use :doc:`Discord.py Docs <dpy:index>` for anything that's not found here.

 Install with pip: